RobocallingAutomated calling is illegal without your express consent

 Even if you end up speaking with a real human being, you may still have received a robocall.
 Autodialers are often used to call multiple numbers, and then connect real humans to the call only when consumers pick up the phone.
 It’s usually easy to tell when an autodialer is used to make a call because there are odd noises or periods of silence between the time when you pick up the phone and the time when a live person comes on the line.
 If a debt collector or lender has been repeatedly robocalling and texting your cell phone within the past 4 years, you may have a claim under the TCPA.

 The consumer protection attorneys at Hawks Quindel help Wisconsinites who are wrongly contacted by companies and their debt collectors.
-If you believe you have received unauthorized robocalls and texts on your cell phone, contact the consumer protection attorneys at Hawks Quindel today for a free consultation.
+If you believe you have received unauthorized robocalls and texts on your cell phone, contact the consumer protection attorneys at Hawks Quindel today for a free case evaluation.